ryanorendorff/pyop/doc/tutorial/rules.rst

    test can easily pass without defining the correct operator).
 4. Forward and adjoint functions that are defined on NumPy arrays should respect the dimensionality of their input.
-This means that 1D inputs should result in 1D outputs, and 2D outputs should lead to 2D outputs.
+This means that 1D inputs should result in 1D outputs, and 2D inputs should lead to 2D outputs.
    This follows the way that many NumPy functions are styled.
 5. Forward and adjoint functions should be defined to work on 2D array inputs when the inputs are NumPy arrays.
 This is to say that the functions